nklmish/go-distributed-tracing-demo/README.md

 ## Distributed tracing demo in Golang
-Demo code for my presentation on distributed tracing - get a grasp on your production.

 The sample app contains product-services, which generates bunch of products for a given id.
 It uses db and analytic service to fetch products.To keep things simpler we simulated those services.